 The Combination Resume: Why It Solves the Same Problems Better

 The combination resume (also called hybrid resume) leads with a skills summary section, then presents a full chronological work history.
 It gives you the skills-forward presentation that career changers and gap candidates want, without the ATS parsing problems and recruiter suspicion.
+Our hybrid resume guide walks through the full build, and the combination resume format page has additional role-specific samples.

 Here is what the same career changer's resume looks like in combination format: